top of page

 Recreational Opportunities

 Our hiking trails wind through diverse habitats, including prairies, woodlands, and wetlands.
 In the winter, consider taking in the scenery via snowshoes or cross-country skis.
 Because of our conservation efforts, the trails provide a great platform for nature studies, photography, birding, and more.
 School groups and scouts enjoy activities in this setting, as well.
 Our trails are free and open to the public.
 We ask that you respect the land—including carrying out any trash—so that it may be preserved and enjoyed by all for generations to come.
+Pets on leashes are welcome; please clean up after your pets.

 Gardens and Picnicking

 While you're visiting, enjoy a picnic and appreciate our gardens.
-Our kitchen garden showcases some of the crops that were common in the early 1800s, while our picturesque flower gardens provide a serene place to relax and ponder the lessons of history gleaned from our museum tour.
+Our kitchen garden showcases some of the crops that were common in the early 1800s, while our flower gardens provide a serene place to relax and ponder the lessons of history gleaned from our museum tour.
 The rotary garden (established by the local Rotary Club and other donors) has now become the site of the "A Landscape of Families" exhibit which features cultural horticulture that was historically important to the Ho-Chunk people.
 We also have a small community-sponsored heritage apple orchard.

 Committed to Conservation